-The plants sold as Echeveria purpusorum are often actually Echeveria 'Dionysos'.
-These two plants are similar but can be distinguished by the shape of their leaves.
-Echeveria 'Dionysos' has plumper leaves, while Echeveria purpusorum has more slender leaves with a pointier apex.
+Echeveria 'Dionysos' is a popular, slow-growing succulent known for its thick, plump leaves with striking coloration.
+It is often confused with its parent, Echeveria purpusorum, as many plants labeled as Echeveria purpusorum are actually Echeveria 'Dionysos'.
+Although these two plants are similar, they can be distinguished by the shape of their leaves: Echeveria 'Dionysos' has thicker, plumper leaves, while Echeveria purpusorum has more slender leaves that end in a pointed tip.

 Scientific Name